charliemeyer2000/nvim/README.md

 - gd over something to go to definition
 - gD over something to go to declaration
 - <leader>ca to get code actions
+- <leader>f to format code according to LSP's code style

 ## Surrounding Shit